 There is urgent need for novel solutions to combat habitat loss in marine ecosystems and promote their resilience to climate change.

-There has been an accelerating loss of these valuable ‘blue forests’ and replacement by turf reefs or overgrazed sea urchin barrens.
-Marine restoration is challenged by the difficulties involved in working underwater, complex species life histories and large scales of loss.
+There has been an accelerating loss of kelp forests globally.
+Yet their restoration is challenged by the difficulties involved in working underwater, complex species life histories and large scales of loss.
 We need upscalable and easy to deploy techniques for to bring back marine forests.

 Large-scale active interventions, such as restoration, are needed to protect kelp forests.
 Green Gravel is a restoration tool that overcomes some of the major hurdles in kelp restoration and provides a promising new defence to combat declining kelp forests.